-Rio lives with his father and his mother.
-His duties at home include carrying water, gathering firewood and caring for animals.
+Rio makes his home with his father and his mother.
+Carrying water, gathering firewood and caring for animals are his household duties.
+His father is sometimes employed as a laborer and his mother is sometimes employed.
 There are 5 children in the family.
-His father is sometimes employed as a laborer and his mother is sometimes employed.

 Basketball, singing and art are Rio's favorite activities.
 In primary school his performance is average and he also regularly attends church activities, choir and camp.